ZNielsen/PodRacer/README.md

 ```
 cargo run --release
 ```
+Sometimes (not quite sure why only sometimes) my Pi3 struggles to build when multiple threads are enabled (the default).
+You can `cargo clean && cargo build -j 1` to force building with only one thread.
+This will take way longer, but you don't run out of memory.

 If you want to access the server remotely, set up port forwarding in your router.